Hypnosis/Hypnotherapy: Common Myths

 (seriously, I have been asked these things)

-My job is to be your therapist, not a stage entertainer.
+My job is to be your therapist.
+I'm here to help you.
+I'm not a stage entertainer.

 Hypnotherapy is therapy - it's to help you and it's not a form of entertainment.